On the other side of fear is magic

 It was a new phase, much more in alignment with who I truly was at the core.
 I decided that I was going to make a name for myself in this area.
 I had discovered my power.

 Challenges/Great Difficulties: Much of the journey was successful and, largely positive.
 However, ultimately I started to feel like a plane hurtling down the runway in danger of losing essential parts the moment it took off.
 Which is, in fact, exactly what happened for several reasons:

 My sense of self was so wrapped up in being the best out there that as I became busier and busier, I lost the ability to see clearly.
 I could not cope with any negative feedback – each time a client or colleague complained I truly felt it on a visceral level.

 As I rose further to the top, I largely forgot to see people as people, I made myself more important than my colleagues, I believed that I mattered more.

 In pursuing numbers and relentlessly yearning to be the best, I had ultimately forgotten the meaning of things; I had lost my Jonathan Livingstone Seagull essence.

 In modifying myself to meet the demands of clients and to try to make myself relevant, I had morphed who I was.
 I was no longer recognisable as myself.
 I was out of integrity, with myself and with the world.

 The way I found I was able to cope with this was to disconnect,. to fill the gaping hole with excess and abuse.
 And I then began to have the delusion that I was giving, giving, giving and getting nothing back.

 I had become an imitation of myself, I was walking around in a daze.

-What followed was a particularly difficult period – divorce, a messy departure from work with a £2M lawsuit, brushes with the police for domestic issues, I’d lost a great deal through wreckless investments and this pattern became a concerning feature of my life from early to mid-40’s.
+What followed was a particularly difficult period – divorce, a messy departure from work with a £2M lawsuit, I’d lost a great deal through wreckless investments and this pattern became a concerning feature of my life from early to mid-40’s.
 I realised then finally that this was as low as I wanted to go.